box/box-typescript-sdk-gen/docs/trashedFolders.md

 - folderId `string`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
-- requestBody `RestoreFolderFromTrashRequestBodyArg`
+- requestBody `RestoreFolderFromTrashRequestBody`
   - Request body of restoreFolderFromTrash method
-- queryParams `RestoreFolderFromTrashQueryParamsArg`
+- queryParams `RestoreFolderFromTrashQueryParams`
   - Query parameters of restoreFolderFromTrash method
-- headers `RestoreFolderFromTrashHeadersArg`
+- headers `RestoreFolderFromTrashHeaders`
   - Headers of restoreFolderFromTrash method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.